rdkcentral/ThunderNanoServices/BluetoothControl/doc/BluetoothControl.md

 <a name="property.device"></a>
 ## *device <sup>property</sup>*

-Provides access to the device information.
+Provides access to the remote Bluetooth device information.

 > This property is **read-only**.